jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Amazon AWS/Get Resource Configuration.md

 ## AWS VPC Endpoint

 ### Introduction
-The configuration of the Azure virtual network gateway is dependent on the Azure API response of the Azure Virtual Network Gateway as the primary response.
-The full resource configuration consists of some associated resources' API data, including `publicIPAddress`, `subnet`, and `remoteVirtualNetworkPeerings`.
+The configuration of the AWS VPC Endpoint is dependent on the AWS SDK boto3 response of the VPC Endpoint as the primary response.
+The full resource configuration consists of some associated resources' data, including `Vpc Endpoint Connections`.

 ### Content
-Below are the Azure APIs used to generate this configuration.
+Below are the AWS SDK used to generate this configuration.
 |**Resource/Action**|**Relationship**|**AWS SDK boto3 document**|
 |------|------|------|
 | describe_vpc_endpoints | self | https://boto3.amazonaws.com/v1/documentation/api/1.26.86/reference/services/ec2/client/describe_vpc_endpoints.html|